Skip to main content

 Distance.
 New Zealand is 1,600km from Cape Reinga to Invercargill.
 The roads are winding, spectacular, and rarely faster than 80km/h average.
 You cannot drive from Auckland to Queenstown in a day.
 You cannot do “a quick loop of the South Island” in 3 days.
 Plan more time than you think you need.

 The weather is genuinely variable.
 “Four seasons in one day” is a real thing.
 Pack layers regardless of when you visit.
-See the packing list.
+See the packing list for New Zealand.

 Cards work everywhere.
 You rarely need cash except in rural areas.
-The card infrastructure is excellent.
+The card infrastructure is excellent, and contactless payments are near-universal even at small cafes and market stalls.

 Getting there: the flight situation